maaaaarco/SfdcChat/README.md

 1. send new messages
 2. receive messages from other users
 3. checks who's online in the chat room
+4. Load all messages in the chat room

 It should be possible to include the chat room directly on any object's home page layout.
 Chat rooms must be record specific, meaning that if a user sends a message while viewing record with Id#1, only users viewing the same record will